 Synchronize with Git

-This topic describes how to use the LoadRunner Enterprise integration with Git plug-in to synchronize LoadRunner Enterprise with Git by uploading LoadRunner and JMeter scripts and tests stored in a Git repository to a LoadRunner Enterprise project.
+This topic describes how to synchronize with Git by uploading OpenText VuGen and/or JMeter scripts stored in a Git repository to a project.

 Create a Git repository

-The Git integration, available for plug-in versions 1.1.0 and later, enables you to:
+The Git integration, available for plug-in versions 1.1.0 and later, enables you to perform the following.

 Synchronize scripts |